The Moosepath League

 The Moosepath League saga is a series of historical novels by Van Reid.
 Set in the state of Maine in the late 19th century, they are on the surface comic novels, but contain strong elements of adventure, mystery, romance, and the occasional brushes with the supernatural.
-Reid has drawn on history, 19th century literature and newspaper stories, folk-lore, and old family stories for his settings, characters, and themes.
+Reid has drawn on history, 19th-century literature and newspaper stories, folklore, and old family stories for his settings, characters, and themes.
 The first book in the series was picked as a New York Times Notable Book of 1998.